itajenglish/Fix-My-Mood/README.md

 # Fix-My-Mood-App

-React App For Generating Songs From Soundcloud Based On Your Mood.
+React App For Generating Songs From Soundcloud API Based On Your Mood.
+App Uses The BPM Parameters Of The Tracks Endpoint - https://developers.soundcloud.com/docs/api/reference#tracks
 ------------
 ### Setup Instructions
 ```